wp-plugins/flexible-posts-widget/readme.txt

 = Future updates & features list =

-* Create shortcode functionality
+* Allow for multiple post type or term selections.
 * Dynamically populate the "Template Filename" field based on the templates available.
 * Adjust widget output template for Media-type posts.
-* Add default styles for the widget display & an option to load or not load them (?)
+* Add default styles for the widget display & an option to load or not load them. (?)

 == Changelog ==

+= 2.1 =
+* Added offset parameter to display options.

 = 2.0 =
 * *Upgrade notice:* When upgrading from v1.x.x to v2.x, remember to double-check the settings for any existing widgets.